-Kellie adds that she’s blessed and fortunate to be married to a wonderful man, with whom she’s a parent to a dog and two cats.
-They love traveling any chance they get, and watching sports (Go Hogs!) and reality TV.
+Kellie adds that she’s blessed and fortunate to be married to a wonderful man, with whom she’s a parent to two cats.
+Kellie and her husband love traveling any chance they get, and watching sports (Go Hogs!) and reality TV.

 Lora has been a graphic designer for over 21 years.
 To her, layout design is like a puzzle; an exciting challenge to get all the pieces fitted together to create the perfect picture.
 Since family is at the center of her life and hers all live out of state, she travels frequently and is inspired by places and sights both in and out of the Natural State.
 Though she was born and raised in Iowa, she now calls Arkansas home. [email protected]

 A recent graduate from Arkansas Tech University, Emily is the newest addition to AY Media Group.
 She has degrees in English and Creative Writing, as well as a Certificate of Proficiency in TESOL and a minor in History.
 During her time at ATU, she was a contributing writer for The Arka Tech, a student-led newspaper, and poetry co-editor for Nebo: A Literary Journal.
 Emily is passionate about all forms of writing, but poetry remains her favorite outlet.
 She hopes that one day her poetry will be on display in bookstore windows, a slight upgrade from her composition notebooks with frayed binding and ink smudges.
 She loves traveling and has an ever-growing list of places she wants to go.
 Emily is excited to take on this journey with AY Media Group and engage with the people of Arkansas through written words.